InfinitePeripherals/QBrowser-Win/docs/index.md

 [See more at our React demo](https://github.com/InfinitePeripherals/QPayBrowser/tree/staging/demos/React)

 ### Settings
-Settings are loaded using provided start page, but if need to change anything later you can do by:
+Settings are loaded using provided page, that can accessed by calling `QBrowser.Settings.open()` from anywhere in code.
+If you want to use code to update anything you can do by:
 ```javascript
 QBrowser.Settings.get(loadSettings); // call this from anywhere in your code.
 function loadSettings(settings) {